 The Wise Woman

 The third figure in the trilogy is depicted with eyes closed, in deep peaceful introspection, representing higher intelligence and intuition.
 Gently touching her heart with her right hand she is closed to outward stimulation, quietly centering herself within the power and grace that she commands.
 She connects to the night wisdom, symbolized by the owl hovering protectively above her, penetrating both the unknown and the unknowable.
 We see in her an ageless presence because the wisdom she embodies is not gained through linear time but by grace and accomplishment.
-This wisdom can be taped into by any and all who consciously seek her.
+This wisdom can be tapped into by any and all who consciously seek her.

 The formidable Tree of Life to her right, a lush bough of foliage elegantly touches her womb, liberating the myth of Eve in the Garden.
-This Eve this “original woman” is transformed from the status of Sin and Shame, rebuked into that of creative progenitor of life and liberator of consciousness through the knowledge of self worth.
+This Eve this “original woman” is transformed from the status of Sin and Shame, rebuked into that of the creative progenitor of life and liberator of consciousness through the knowledge of self worth.
 We receive a new myth allowing for a healed relationship for Man and Woman together as caretakers of the Garden.

 Polynesian Creation Goddess: Mother